RISElabQueens/analyzing-shared-conversation/README.md

 ## Welcome to the official repository of: [An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues](https://arxiv.org/pdf/2403.10468.pdf).

-This is the replication package of our paper **An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues** which has been submitted to Empirical Software Engineering and is currently under review.
+This is the replication package of our paper **An Empirical Study on Developers' Shared Conversations with ChatGPT in GitHub Pull Requests and Issues** which has been published in Empirical Software Engineering (EMSE).

 Authors: Huizi Hao, Kazi Amit Hasan, Hong Qin, Marcos Macedo, Yuan Tian, Steven H. H. Ding , Ahmed E. Hassan